 Thus, we created a Solution aimed at monitoring the logistics operations of the supply chain, both during the movement of cargo and its storage.

-We use modern sensors and sensors, as well as an intelligent cloud system to display data.
+We use modern sensors as well as an intelligent cloud system to display data.

 We develop projects using Azure/AWS IoT, which has a full range of security capabilities that allows you to create proactive security policies and respond quickly to potential threats.
 It ensures IoT security from hacking.